🔍 Shop Faves

 Sources & citations

 1. Ainsworth BE, et al. (2011).
 Compendium of Physical Activities: A second update of codes and MET values.
 Medicine & Science in Sports & Exercise.
-View source β†’
+View source →

 2. Biswas A, et al. (2015).
 Sedentary time and its association with risk for disease incidence, mortality, and hospitalization in adults.
-Annals of Internal Medicine. doi:10.7326/M14-1651 β†’
+Annals of Internal Medicine. doi:10.7326/M14-1651 →

 3. Dempsey PC, et al. (2019).
-Interrupting prolonged sitting with brief bouts of light walking or simple resistance activities reduces resting blood pressure and plasma noradrenaline in Type 2 diabetes.
-Journal of Hypertension / Diabetes Care. doi:10.1136/bjsports-2018-100409 β†’
+Interrupting prolonged sitting with brief bouts of light walking or simple resistance activities.
+British Journal of Sports Medicine. doi:10.1136/bjsports-2018-100409 →